cyril-git-h/unsophisticated-react-shop/README.md

-Desktop-only shop set up with create-react-app, re-upload.
+A responsive shop set up with create-react-app.

 Still in development.